hacksalot/HackMyResume/README.md

 - [wkhtmltopdf][3]
 - [Phantom.js][3]

-..with support for other engines planned in the future. **One or both of these engines must be installed and accessible on your PATH in order to generate PDF resumes with HackMyResume**.
+..with support for other engines planned in the future.
+But for now, **one or both of these engines must be installed and accessible on your PATH in order to generate PDF resumes with HackMyResume**.
 That means you should be able to invoke either of these tools directly from your shell or terminal without error:

 ```bash
 wkhtmltopdf input.html output.pdf